ShortlistShortlistedRemoved from shortlist 4

 Power & Run Time

-The Pulsar PG5250 houses a 224 cc (8 hp) Ducar OHV 4-stroke engine, which provides 120/240V, consumes gasoline and delivers a running wattage of 4,250W along with a peak wattage of 5,250W.
+The Pulsar PG5250's design includes a gasoline-fueled 224 cc (8 hp) Ducar OHV 4-stroke engine.
+With a 120/240V output, it gives a running wattage of 4,250W and also a peak wattage of 5,250W.

 With a fuel capacity of 4 gallons, the PG5250 may run for around 8 hours at 50% load with a full tank (fuel consumption around 0.5 GPH).